Getting your Illinois property and casualty license is the first step toward becoming a P&C insurance agent in Illinois.

 How long does it take to process a property and casualty insurance license application in Illinois?

-This process typically takes up to three business days from the date you submit your application to the IDOI.
+It will take up to three business days for you to become an insurance agent from the date you submit your application to the IDOI.

 Can I get a temporary property and casualty insurance agent license in Illinois?